 She waited for laughter.
 None happened.
 She made it herself, a brittle thing like spun sugar that the humidity immediately ruined.

-She slipped once, a heel sliding on the too-smooth scum, and caught herself with a palm against the wall.
+She slipped once, left heel sliding on pebbles in the stone flour, and caught herself with a palm against the wall.
 The wall was warmer there.
-Warmer in a way that felt organic.
+Warm in a way that felt organic.
 She leaned and felt it again.
-The warmth was intermittent: a pulse behind stone.
+The warmth was intermittent: a pulse behind rock.
 She pulled her hand back and stared at her glove like it would tell her anything.
+On the rock wall, faintly carved, a perfect circle big as a dinner plate with five curling lines.
+In her wavering headlamp, the thinly etched lines seemed to breathe with the cave.

 “Okay,” she said.
 “Now you’re showing off.”